SavvasStephanides/say-something/write.md

 Next, we're going to say "definitely push these changes", or as we say, we're going to "commit our files".
 Think of it like putting a lid on the box because we're sure we want to put our changed files in our code.
 To do this, we're using the `git commit` command:

 ```
-git commit -m "My message"
+git commit -m "Adding my message to Say Something!"
 ```

-(`-m` basically means "what I write next is a message)
+(`-m` is basically where you describe your changes)

 Finally, we're going to actually "push" our changes to our code on Github.
 To do this, we're going to use the `git push` command: